PayEx/PayEx.EPi.Commerce.Payment/README.md

 ####Step 3####
 If the *CartCheckoutWorkflow* was successful, the payment has been initiated and you can create a purchase order from your cart, setting the order number equal to the order number found on the carts PayExPayment.

+###[[↑]](#toc) <a name='production'>Going into production</a>

+When your project is ready for production, you must remember to update the following settings:

+- "Merchants PayEx account number" in the PayEx.EPi.Commerce.Payment module settings
+- "PayEx Encryption Key" in the PayEx.EPi.Commerce.Payment module settings
+- The PayEx endpoint URL in web.config must be changed from https://test-external.payex.com to https://external.payex.com

 ##[[↑]](#toc) <a name='extending'>Extending the payment provider</a>